 - Emailing us at firstname.lastname@example.org and including “California Worker Request to Know or Delete” in the subject line; or

-- Submitting a CPRA Worker Request Form.
+- Submitting a CCPA Request Form.
 Please include the information listed on the form to confirm your identity.

-Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your Personal Information and Sensitive Personal Information.
-To designate an authorized agent, you must provide a valid power of attorney under California’s Probate Code or other verifiable written documentation granting the agent permission to make the request.
+Only you, or someone you authorize to act on your behalf, may make a verifiable consumer request related to your Personal Information and Sensitive Personal Information.
+To designate an authorized agent, we will require written proof of your signed permission designating such an agent.
+In some cases, we may ask you to verify your identity directly with us or directly confirm that you provided the agent permission to submit the request on your behalf.

-You may only submit a verifiable consumer request to know twice within a 12-month period.
+You may only submit a verifiable consumer request to know twice within a twelve (12) month period.
 Each verifiable consumer request to know or delete must:

-- Provide sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Information and/or Sensitive Personal Information or an authorized representative, which may include using the CPRA Worker Request Form.
+- Provide sufficient information that allows us to reasonably verify you are the person about whom we collected Personal Information and/or Sensitive Personal Information or an authorized representative, which may include using the CCPA Request Form.

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

-We cannot respond to your request or provide you with Personal Information and Sensitive Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information and Sensitive Personal Information relates to you.
+We cannot respond to your (or your agent’s) request or provide you (or your agent) with Personal Information and Sensitive Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information and Sensitive Personal Information relates to you.
 We will only use Personal Information or Sensitive Personal Information provided in a verifiable request to confirm the requestor’s identity or authority to make the request.

 Response Timing and Format

 We will confirm receipt of your request within ten (10) business days.
-If you do not receive confirmation within the 10-day timeframe, please send us a follow-up e-mail at email@example.com.
+If you do not receive confirmation within the ten (10) day timeframe, please send us a follow-up e-mail at email@example.com.

 We endeavor to substantively respond to a verifiable request within forty-five (45) days of its receipt.
-If we require more time (up to an additional 45 days), we will inform you of the reason and extension period in writing.
+If we require more time (up to an additional forty-five (45) days), we will inform you of the reason and extension period in writing.

 We will deliver our written response by mail or electronically, at your option.

-Any disclosures we provide will only cover the 12-month period preceding the verifiable request’s receipt.
+Any disclosures we provide will only cover the twelve (12) month period preceding the verifiable request’s receipt.
 The response we provide will also explain the reasons we cannot comply with a request, if applicable.